yulondawyatt/unit-fundamentals/problem-solving-methodologies/lesson-notes/day-two-problem.md

 After coming up with your own solution with the class, compare and contrast the different versions.

+What do you think of the test cases?
+Are they good?
+Would you add or replace any of them?

 <details><summary>One solution</summary>

 - Create a new array that will hold the letters in reverse